By using this site, you agree to the Privacy Policy and Terms of Use.

 Ingredients

-• 1 lb fresh lump crab meat, carefully picked to remove shells
+• 1 lb lump crab meat, picked free of shells

 • 1/2 cup panko breadcrumbs